US Tax Law: Everything Immigrants Need to Know

 Federal Unemployment Tax

-U.S. State Taxes
+US State Taxes

-State taxes vary widely depending on the state you live in, but they generally include:
+In the U.S. tax law, State taxes vary widely depending on the state you live in, but they generally include:

 Sales Tax